TheGeekOnSkates/RetroDisk/README.md

 ## API reference

 The whole library is contained in RetroDisk.h.
-The functions it exports are:

 ### A word about "padding" mentioned in my docs